 No more, here I start with book titles to effectively manage your personal brand.
 For me the reading order is important.
 I mean, better to start with contexts and end up with hyper-specialization.

-If you're short on time, here's a video-summary of 1 Minute:
+If you're short on time, here's a video-summary of 1 Minute (in Spanish):

 - 1.- Books that draw the context of the personal brand

 - 3.- Testimonial books style "that's how I did it, that's how things went for me."

 - 4.- Books to strengthen the area of self-knowledge